la:taafat be-ka;saafat jalvah paidaa

 SPRINGTIME: {13,2}

-Ghalib certainly knew glass mirrors, as can be seen indirectly in {34,2}, where he insists that his verse refers not to a glass but to a metal one.
-If we were permitted to think of a glass mirror, I would love to imagine that the garden is the painted metallic backing (dark on one side, brilliant on the other) that turns the transparent glass of the breeze into a reflective mirror.
+Ghalib certainly knew glass mirrors, as can be seen indirectly in {34,2}, when he insists that this particular verse refers not to a glass but to a metal one.
+If we were permitted to think of a glass mirror, I would love to imagine that the garden is the metallic backing that turns the transparent glass of the breeze into a reflective mirror.
 Although I know this is my own invention, I still can't help but like it.